-1.11.
 Recycled Aggregates

-- 1.11.1.
-Recycled aggregates are usually construction, demolition and excavation (CDE) wastes such as brick, concrete, soils and sub-soils and road planings which can be re-used as aggregate, usually after some form of processing.
+- 1.56.
+Recycled aggregates are usually construction, demolition and excavation (CDE) wastes such as brick, concrete, soils and sub-soils and road planings which can be reused as aggregate, usually after some form of processing.
 This processing can include screening, sorting, crushing, washing or blending with land-won aggregate.
-Processing generally takes place either at fixed recycling sites (including quarries) where the product is sold on the open market; or at construction sites, where the demolition or extraction waste is processed and either re-used on site or sold. - 1.11.2.
+Processing generally takes place either at fixed recycling sites (including quarries) where the product is sold on the open market; or at construction sites, where the demolition or extraction waste is processed and either re-used on site or sold. - 1.57.
 Recycled aggregates reduce the demand for land-won or marine aggregate, and have a range of uses, including bulk fill for construction projects or as base layers for roads and other built development.
 When recycled aggregate is blended with land won material, as referred to earlier, the resultant 'hybrid' material can be used for higher specification applications.

-Figure 8 - Fixed Recycling Facilities 2014
+Figure 8 - Fixed Recycling Facilities 2015

-Table 6 - Recycled Aggregate sites
+Table 6 - Recycled Aggregate Sites and Operators

-Ref no Site Name Site Operator MPA D01 Downend Farm, Blandford Forum Mark Farwell Plant Hire Ltd Dorset D02 Spratley Wood, Puddletown Road Mr P Andrews Dorset D03 Redbridge Road Quarry, Moreton G Crook & Sons Dorset D04 Puddletown Road A&D Skips Dorset D05 Masters Quarry, Puddletown Road New Milton Sand & Ballast Dorset D06 Henbury Quarry, Wimborne MB Wilkes Ltd Dorset D07 DCC Recycling site, Henbury (planings) DCC Dorset D08 Hurn Court Farm, Christchurch New Milton Sand & Ballast Dorset D09 Chapel Lane, Christchurch Eco Sustainable Solutions Dorset D10 Swanworth Quarry, Purbeck J Suttle Transport P01 Whites Pit Landfill Recycling Site Commercial Recycling Ltd Poole P02 Canford Recycled Aggregates Washing Plant Commercial Recycling Ltd Poole P03 Dawkins Road Rail Head Hanson Poole P04 Holton Heath Trading Park, Poole Wareham & Purbeck Skip Hire Poole P05 Manning's Heath Depot, Manning's Heath J Suttle Transport Poole B01 Elliott Road Industrial Estate, Bournemouth New Milton Sand & Ballast Bournemouth
+Ref no Site Name Site Operator MPA D01 Downend Farm, Blandford Forum Mark Farwell Plant Hire Ltd Dorset D02 Spratley Wood, Puddletown Road Mr P Andrews Dorset D03 Redbridge Road Quarry, Moreton G Crook & Sons Dorset D04 Masters Quarry, Puddletown Road New Milton Sand & Ballast Dorset D05 Henbury Quarry, Wimborne MB Wilkes Ltd Dorset D06 DCC Recycling site, Henbury (road planings) DCC Dorset D07 Hurn Court Farm, Christchurch New Milton Sand & Ballast Dorset D08 Chapel Lane, Christchurch Eco Sustainable Solutions Dorset D09 Swanworth Quarry, Purbeck J Suttle Transport Dorset P01 Whites Pit Landfill Recycling Site Commercial Recycling Ltd Poole P02 Canford Recycled Aggregates Washing Plant Commercial Recycling Ltd Poole P03 Dawkins Road Rail Head Hanson Poole P04 Manning's Heath Depot, Manning's Heath J Suttle Transport Poole B01 Elliott Road Industrial Estate, Bournemouth New Milton Sand & Ballast Bournemouth

-- 1.11.3.
-Although information on recycled aggregate sales is limited, nine years of survey data in Dorset is now available (see Table 5 and Figure 4) although some of the individual returns are estimated due to a lack of response from operators.
-In 2014 there were 17 known fixed aggregate recycling sites, as illustrated in Figure 8.
-Sales in 2014 were approximately 322,000 tonnes, although this figure is estimated as not all operators made returns.
-The ten year average of sales is approximately 270,000 tonnes per annum.
-In 2013, recycled aggregate sales fell, but have now increased again to 2012 levels. - 1.11.4.
+- Although information on recycled aggregate sales is limited, ten years of survey data in Dorset is now available (see Table 5 and Figure 4).
+Some estimates have been used due to a lack of response from operators.
+In 2015 there were 14 known fixed aggregate recycling sites, as illustrated in Figure 8 and Table Sales in 2015 were approximately 327,000 tonnes.
+The ten year average of sales is approximately 270,000 tonnes per annum and the three year average is approximately 320,000 tonnes.
+In 2013, recycled aggregate sales fell, but have risen annually since then. - 1.59.
 In addition to these fixed recycling sites it is expected that a significant amount of recycled aggregate is produced at development/construction sites, using mobile crushing/processing plant.
 It is difficult to estimate how much this might be.
-Paragraph 4.31 of the Survey of Arisings and Use of Alternatives to Primary Aggregates5 suggests that of the total sales of recycled aggregate, some 80% is derived from fixed sites with an additional 20% from construction sites.
+Paragraph 4.31 of the Survey of Arisings and Use of Alternatives to Primary Aggregates suggests that of the total sales of recycled aggregate, some 80% is derived from fixed sites with an additional 20% from construction sites.
 Given that this report is dated 2007, it may be that the proportion from mobile plant is now even higher as plant efficiency increases.
-Applying an 80/20 split to the estimated 2014 BDP figures, sales in 2014 could have been as high as 400,000 tonnes.
+Applying an 80/20 split to the estimated 2015 sales volumes, actual production in 2015 could have been around 412,000 tonnes.